LeeQ/localizable/README.md

 # localizable
-localizable is tool to translate localized files between iOS and Android.
+localizable is a tool to translate localized files between iOS and Android using Golang.